 - Shielded metal arc welding machines.

-Shielded metal arc welding, also known as stick welding, uses an electric current flowing from a gap between metal and welding stick.
-In this type of welding, electric current is used to create an arc between the base material and the filler rod (also called an electrode rod).
-The filler rod is covered with a flux that prevents oxidation and contamination by producing carbon dioxide gas during the welding process.
+- Shielded metal arc welding, or stick welding, uses an electric current flowing from a gap between metal and welding stick.
+In this type of welding, an electric current is used to create an arc between the base material and the filler rod (also called an electrode rod).
+The filler rod is covered with a flux that prevents oxidation and contamination by producing carbon dioxide gas during welding.

 What is the strongest type of weld?

-To answer this question is not as simple as it may first appear.
-The best weld depends on the base material in question and its intended use.
-From TIG to plasma arc welding, each technique has its own unique advantages and disadvantages over the others.
+Answering this question is not as simple as it may first appear.
+The best weld depends on the base material and its intended use.
+From TIG to plasma arc welding, each technique has its unique advantages and disadvantages over the others.

-According to Crom Weld, the strongest type of weld could be stick welding: "if pure strength that counts and the thickness of the material that can be welded, then stick welding is the winner.
-As we said, the stick method is the only one capable of welding cast iron, additionally, it also works on dirty materials and under harsh weather conditions."
+According to Crom Weld, stick welding is the strongest type of weld: "if pure strength counts and the thickness of the material that can be welded, then stick welding is the winner.
+As we said, the stick method is the only one capable of welding cast iron.
+It also works on dirty materials and under harsh weather conditions."

 It also depends on the metal you wish to weld.
-For example, welding aluminum can be tricky as it is a fairly soft metal which can't cope with too much heat.
-For this reason, there are only two viable welding techniques that can be used with aluminum, MIG welding and TIG welding.
+For example, welding aluminum can be tricky as it is a reasonably soft metal that can't cope with too much heat.
+For this reason, only two viable welding techniques can be used with aluminum, MIG welding, and TIG welding.

-MIG welding is generally considered to be the best technique for most steel applications.
+MIG welding is generally considered the best technique for most steel applications.
 When it comes to thicker steel sheets, many bow down before the superiority of stick and flux welding.
 TIG and MIG welding can be used without real issues if the steel is mild and stainless.

 Besides a decent-quality welding mask and machine, gloves are also essential welding gear.
 Their job is to protect your precious yet fragile human hands from potentially severe burns, so choosing a good pair is necessary.
 But there is no one-size-fits-all when it comes to welding gloves.
-Factors like the type of welding you'll be using them for and how much dexterity you're going to need are all considerations.
+Factors like the welding you'll be using them for and how much skill you'll need are all considerations.

-- Goatskin - This kind of leather offers unparalleled abrasion and tensile strength while remaining soft and supple.
-This is ideal for TIG welding where you need the maximum amount of dexterity possible.
+- Goatskin - This leather offers unparalleled abrasion and tensile strength while remaining soft and supple.
+This is ideal for TIG welding, where you need maximum dexterity.

-- Horsehide - Horsehide is tough a durable, yet remain comfortable.
+- Horsehide - Horsehide is tough a durable yet remains comfortable.
 While less popular, as leather gloves go, it is also great for TIG welding.

-- Pigskin - Pig leather is tough and performs very well in wet and oily work environments.
-This kind of leather is great for TIG, MIG, and stick welding, among others.
+- Pigskin - Pig leather is tough and performs well in wet and oily work environments.
+This leather is excellent for TIG, MIG, and stick welding.

 - Cowhide - Cow leather is one of the most common kinds of leather.
-It is very durable and comfortable and is usually preferred for stick and MIG welding.
+It is durable, comfortable, and usually preferred for stick and MIG welding.

-- Deerskin - A soft and flexible leather, the freedom of movement it provides makes it another great choice for TIG welding.
+- Deerskin - A soft and flexible leather, its freedom of movement makes it another excellent choice for TIG welding.

-- Elkskin - Elk leather tends to not harden as quickly as cowhide when exposed to heat.
-Elkskin is another great choice for MIG welding due to the high amount of heat it gives off.
+- Elkskin - Elk leather tends not to harden as quickly as cowhide when exposed to heat.
+Elkskin is another excellent choice for MIG welding due to the high amount of heat it gives off.

 What is the best welder for a beginner?

-If you are new to the world of welding, some techniques are much easier to pick up than others.
+If you are new to welding, some techniques are much easier.
 MIG welding, for example, is widely considered to be the easiest to pick up and run with.
 But why?

 MIG welding has a high adjustability of power output.
-It also produces very clean welds compared to most other techniques.
-It is also great as it is usually pretty quick, a feature loved by beginners and masters alike.
+It also produces immaculate welds compared to most other techniques.
+It is also great as it is usually quick, a feature loved by beginners and masters alike.

-Other techniques also exist if your budget allows.
+Other techniques also exist if your budget allows them.
 You could consider getting yourself something called a hybrid welder.
-This lets you try multiple techniques with one tool.
+This lets you try multiple methods with one tool.
 Yet despite this, many practicing welders endorse the simplicity and reliability of MIG welding for learning the ropes.

 What non-industrial things can welding be used for?